 A-ha wrote and recorded the first version of this song

 in 1982 with the title "Lesson One" - it had different lyrics but contained the basic keyboard riff.
-In 1983, the song got the attention of industry veteran Terry Slater, who becomes their manager and helps them secure a contract with Warner Bros.
+In 1983, the song got the attention of industry veteran Terry Slater, who became their manager and helped them secure a contract with Warner Bros.
 Records later that year.

 that was remarkably undistinguished compared with the one that came after.

 At Slater's suggestion, they re-recorded the song with producer Alan Tarney, who beefed it up with more instrumentation and energy.
 Around this time, a record company executive named Jeff Ayeroff moved from A&M to Warner Bros., and championed the song.
 In the book I Want My MTV

 , he said: "I fell in love with the song.
 Then I saw a picture of the band, and it was like, Do people actually look like this?
 Morten Harket was one of the best-looking men in the world."